TekyaygilFethi/Web3SolidityConnector/README.md

 # WebPy3 Solidity Connector

 With this project, you can compile your sol files and create new transactions including creating contract and calling the state changer functions.
+You can integrate integrate your sol files with Python and you can call functions with using Python.

 # Program Life Cycle